alessandropeca/S82X/README.md

+# S82-XL
+The X-ray catalog of S82-XL is available for download (S82-XL_FINAL_XRAY.fits.zip).
+Information on each column are stored in the header file.
+If you use the catalog, please cite our paper [Peca et al. 2024] (https://ui.adsabs.harvard.edu/abs/2024arXiv240709617P/abstract)

 # S82X

 This repository contains some of the n-dim array used in Peca et al. 2023 (see full paper for details):